learnwithshin/docs/learn-docs/docs/files.md

 # Files for our learning

-Download the file from here:
+Download the files from here:

 [`vaccinations.pdf`](assets/vaccinations.pdf)